© 2024 WSKG

 State Senator Tom O'Mara, front, calls for a delay of the state's mandate that school districts transition to all-electric busses by 2035 during a news conference at the state Capitol in February.

-New York Senate Republicans unveiled legislation Friday to delay the state’s statutory mandates to transition to renewable energy.
+New York Senate Republicans unveiled a legislative package Friday to delay the state’s statutory mandates to transition to renewable energy.
 It comes as the state has already fallen behind on meeting its targets to reduce greenhouse gas emissions that contribute to climate change.

-The legislation would delay that mandate by 10 years and require a thorough study of its costs.
-It also includes more tax credits for residential solar and hydroelectric plants.
+The proposals would delay that mandate by 10 years and require a thorough study of its costs.
+The legislation also includes more tax credits for residential solar and hydroelectric plants.

-Other parts of the legislation would prevent the state from closing any power plants before new facilities come online, and require the state to invest in “alternative energy” options, including studying the feasibility of reopening the Indian Point nuclear power station.
+Other parts of the legislative package would prevent the state from closing any power plants before new facilities come online, and require the state to invest in “alternative energy” options, including studying the feasibility of reopening the Indian Point nuclear power station.

 “It has become clear that the current strategy is not realistic or achievable," said state Sen. Tom O’Mara, who represents parts of the Southern Tier, in a statement unveiling the new legislation.
 “Senate Republicans are putting forth a clean energy strategy that is focused on affordability, feasibility, and reliability."